ietf-wg-ppm/draft-ietf-ppm-dap/draft-ppm-protocol.md

 information specific to the extension.

 ## Verifying and Aggregating Reports {#pa-aggregate}

-Once a set of clients have uploaded their reports to the leader, the leader can send them to the aggregators to be verified and aggregated.
+Once a set of clients have uploaded their reports to the leader, the leader can send them to the helpers to be verified and aggregated.
 In order to enable the system to handle very large batches of reports, this process can be performed incrementally.
-To aggregate a set of reports, the leader sends an AggregateReq to the helper containing those report shares.
+To aggregate a set of reports, the leader sends an AggregateReq to each helper containing those report shares.
 The helper then processes them (verifying the proofs and incorporating their values into the ongoing aggregate) and replies to the leader.